vdemichev/DiaNN/README.md

 ### Tutorial

-This is a simple tutorial which covers generation of a spectral library from DIA data (using DIA-NN 1.5.7) and its use to analyse other DIA runs.
+This is a simple tutorial which covers the generation of a spectral library from DIA data and its use to analyse other DIA runs.
 1. Place DIA-NN.exe (the GUI) and DiaNN.exe (the command line tool) in the same folder.
 2. Download "Fig2 HeLa-0-5h_MHRM_R01_T0.raw", "Fig2 HeLa-1h_MHRM_R01_T0.raw" and "uniprot_sprot_2014-12-11_HUMAN_ISOFORMS.fasta" from https://www.ebi.ac.uk/pride/archive/projects/PXD005573/files.
 3. (Optional) Download "ecolihumanyeast_concat_mayu_IRR_cons_openswath_64var_curated.csv" from https://www.ebi.ac.uk/pride/archive/projects/PXD002952/files.
 Rename the file extension to .tsv (as this is a tab-separated file).
 4. (Optional) Download http://www.peptideatlas.org/builds/human/201712/APD_Hs_all.fasta (browse http://www.peptideatlas.org/builds/ and download APD_Hs_all.fasta corresponding to the Jan 2018 Human build) to the same folder as DIA-NN.exe.
 5. Download and install MSFileReader (see above; to let DIA-NN access .raw files directly).
 6. Run DIA-NN.exe.
 In the "Files" panel click "Add raw data" and select "Fig2 HeLa-1h_MHRM_R01_T0.raw".
 In the "Library-free search" panel check "Use library-free search / generate spectral library" and (optional) select "ecolihumanyeast_concat_mayu_IRR_cons_openswath_64var_curated.tsv" as the Training Library.
 The latter allows to train peptide fragmentation and retention time predictors (see Manual).
+To speed up analysis, set the number of missed cleavages to 0.
 In the "Main Settings" panel click "Add FASTA" and select "uniprot_sprot_2014-12-11_HUMAN_ISOFORMS.fasta".
 (Optional) in the "Additional options" text box type "--fasta-filter APD_Hs_all.fasta".
 This will instruct DIA-NN to only look for peptides known to be detected in human samples, speeding up the search significantly.
-7. Click Run.
-DIA-NN will perform library-free analysis of the 1h HeLa run and create a spectral library (file "lib.tsv", 41571 precursor ions).
-Full analysis report will be saved to "quant.tsv".
-This will take 10-30 minutes on an average desktop.
+Click "Add to pipeline".
-8. "Clear list" in the "Files" panel, then click "Add raw data" and select "Fig2 HeLa-0-5h_MHRM_R01_T0.raw".
+7. "Clear list" in the "Files" panel, then click "Add raw data" and select "Fig2 HeLa-0-5h_MHRM_R01_T0.raw".
 Uncheck "Use library-free search / generate spectral library" in the "Library-free search" panel.
 In the "Spectral library" field ("Main Settings" panel) type "lib.tsv".
-Clear the "Additional options" text box and press Run.
-In about a minute DIA-NN will process the 0.5h HeLa run and report 27418 precursors and 3378 proteins identified at 1% FDR.
+Clear the "Additional options" text box, click "Add to pipeline".
+8. Click "Execute".
+First, DIA-NN will generate a spectral library (consisting of 36872 precursors) from the 1h run (this will take 10-30 minutes on an average desktop).
+Afterwards, DIA-NN will process the 0.5h HeLa run and report 28249 precursors and 3670 proteins identified at 1% FDR (this will take about a minute).